-James K. Polk is excited to offer after school programs for students in grades K-5 three times per year.
-We have fall, winter and spring sessions consisting of different clubs each session.
+James K. Polk is excited to offer after-school programs for students in grades K-5 three times per year.
+We have fall, winter, and spring sessions consisting of different clubs each session.
 Clubs meet after school on Monday or Wednesday from 2:45-3:45.
 The clubs

 Clubs meet after school on Monday or Wednesday from 2:45-3:45.
-The clubs offered range from soccer and basketball, to Minecraft and lego exploration to culinary skills in the Polk Chefs program.
+The clubs offered range from soccer and basketball to Minecraft and lego exploration to culinary skills in the Polk Chefs program.
 Each club is fun for the students and teaches them a new concept outside of our Virginia state curriculum.

 Here are just a few of the clubs we offer:

-- In Lego club students are given the opportunity to show their creativity!
-For each day of Lego club there is a specific theme.
+- In Lego club, students are given the opportunity to show their creativity!
+For each day of Lego club, there is a specific theme.
 Students use Legos to build models that match the theme either independently or with a small group of students.
 After completing a model each student or group explains why their model fits the theme.

-- The Whoooo News Newspaper Club is a club for third through fifth grade students.
+- The Whoooo News Newspaper Club is a club for third through fifth-grade students.
 The students learn how to collect information, write in a particular genre and edit and revise their work.
 Students become better writers and improve their typing skills as they work on articles that they think will be interesting to Polk students.
 At the end of each eight-week session, the club releases a digital newspaper to the Polk community!

-- At soccer club, we learn ball control, the rules of the game, and sportsmanship.
+- At the soccer club, we learn ball control, the rules of the game, and sportsmanship.
 We learn how to train to get better at a sport, and we learn how to cooperate with teammates to defend our goal and to score on the other goal.
-We will come away from the class with more confidence on the ball, a greater respect for sport and for our teammates, and for the training it takes to get better at a sport, or any endeavor.
+We will come away from the class with more confidence on the ball, greater respect for the sport and for our teammates, and for the training, it takes to get better at a sport, or any endeavor.
 We develop an enjoyment of the game which brings joy to our lives.

 Mad Science-“Secret Agent Lab” Ever wanted to be a detective?
 Do you think you have what it takes to discover "who done it"?
 If so, this program is for you!
 From secret communications and detective crime science to the inner workings of our cells and cool chemistry, this program is sure to make you go hmmm!
 Each day, we sleuth out the answers to many of life's mysteries!